natekettles/product/Product Manager Job Description.md

 ## Product Manager
 We are looking for a product manager to join our product team as we develop products for our growing customer base.
-We are looking for someone with a passion solving problems and building products that customers love.
+We want someone who has a passion for solving problems and building products that customers love.
 You should have a good few years of product experience and are looking for your next challenge in a fast and innovative startup environment.
 Working with cross functional teams, you will be responsible to discover, define, and deliver products across mobile and web platforms.
 You'll play a vital role in building the tools that people use every day.

 ### Key Responsibilities
 - Discover and understand the needs of our customers, driving empathy and a customer-centric approach to product management